 One of the laments that we repeatedly hear is that “it takes a long time to learn our industry”.
 That statement is usually made in the context of a discussion about how it takes “a couple of years” to get a salesperson to be productive.
 Seriously?
 The truth is that when properly executed, ramping up salespeople should take not anywhere near that long.

 Most organizations find that ramping up new salespeople takes too long.
 They are challenged to consistently and successfully add enough new salespeople.
-In a recent white paper, we discussed the challenge in adding salespeople as the baby-boomers retire in unprecedented numbers.
+In a recent white paper, we discussed the challenge of adding salespeople as the baby-boomers retire in unprecedented numbers.
 The issue is not unique to our industry.
-The problem is a failure to have a systematic and proven process that identifies elite sales talent and ensures a rapid time to revenue.
+The problem is a failure to have a systematic and proven process that identifies elite sales talent and ensures rapid time to revenue.

 1. Select talented salespeople: There is no substitute for talent.
 Customers expect more from salespeople than ever before.
 The internet has rendered most traditional sales functions such as providing technical information, basic product knowledge, and technical specifications superfluous.
 Modern buyers demand a challenging and insightful conversation that compels them to think differently about their business.
 Unfortunately, fewer than 1 in 5 salespeople have that ability.
-The only way to identify candidates that will succeed selling for your company to your customers is to use a sales-specific assessment that is customized to your selling environment and screens every applicant.
+The only way to identify candidates that will succeed in selling for your company to your customers is to use a sales-specific assessment that is customized to your selling environment and screens every applicant.
 Then you need to have a structured and measurable hiring process.

 2. Coach relentlessly: The best sales managers coach every day.
 That’s right…they spend 30-60 minutes per salesperson per day.
 They also have honed their coaching skills so that each coaching session builds a stronger salesperson.
 If your sales managers have not received formal sales management training, they are probably in the 93% of sales managers that lack effective sales leadership skills.
 The sales organizations with the shortest time to revenue have great coaches that build elite salespeople.

-3. Sales-Specific Onboarding: Most organization do a great job of the initial onboarding.
+3. Sales-Specific Onboarding: Most organizations do a great job of the initial onboarding.
 Human Resources ensures that all the forms are completed and that policies are communicated.
 Maybe there is a pre-boarding program, the first day and week might be well organized.
 However, successful sales onboarding requires much more.
 Both technical product knowledge and sales development should be part of a structured process that occurs over a 90-day period.

-- Product knowledge: The days of the “vendor parade” where a new salesperson meets with parade of vendors may have worked well 10 years ago but there are far more efficient and effective options.
+- Product knowledge: The days of the “vendor parade” where a new salesperson meets with the parade of vendors may have worked well 10 years ago but there are far more efficient and effective options.
 For example, we have built industry immersion curriculums that provide on-demand learning and superior knowledge transfer.

 - Sales development: Learning sales methodologies and specifically how to sell consultatively is another matter.
 Regardless of experience, always assume that your new hire needs sales training.
 Only 27% of salespeople with over 10 years of selling experience have strong selling skills.
 Whether your hire has lots of experience or is new to sales, plan on developing their selling competencies.

-Salesperson ramp up times can be dramatically reduced.
+Salesperson ramp-up times can be dramatically reduced.
 The steps are clear, proven, and effective.
 Shortening ramp up requires excelling at each step.
 The companies that are committed to the process will build a distinct competitive advantage as they add more elite salespeople who quickly ramp up.

 Jim Peduto is the Managing Partner and the co-founder of Knowledgeworx, LLC.
 He is certified in Sales Force Effectiveness.
 Knowledgeworx are business consultants dedicated to working with business owners and CEOs who want to grow revenue, increase profitability and end sales frustration.